cloudfoundry-attic/cf-abacus/lib/utils/dbserver/README.md

-dbserver
+abacus-dbserver
 ===

-A test CouchDB-compatible server app built using Express and PouchDB.
+Mini CouchDB-compatible server built using PouchDB and Express.

-Usage
----

-TODO describe usage.